-- 109. Matters falling within the Commissioner's remit include: - failure to register relevant interests; - failure to declare relevant interests in the course of parliamentary business including committee proceedings; - breach of the rules on financial inducements and parliamentary influence and on paid advocacy; - breach of the rules on the use of facilities and services and on financial support; and - failure by Members' staff to declare relevant interests in the Register of Lords' Staff Interests. - 110.
-Matters not falling within the Commissioner's remit include: - policy matters or a Member's views or opinions; - the funding of political parties; - alleged breaches of the separate code governing the conduct of Government Ministers as Ministers; and - Members' non-parliamentary activities. - 111.
-The complaint must be made within four years of the conduct complained of.
-The complaint must also be supported by evidence sufficient to establish a prima facie case that the Code has been breached. - 112.
-The police and other agencies investigate allegations of criminal misconduct and the Commissioner will not investigate any related allegation of a breach of the Code while the agency is conducting its own investigation.
-The same suspension of investigation applies while related proceedings (for instance, an action for defamation) are before a court of law. - 113.
-Following his preliminary assessment, the Commissioner informs both the complainant and the Member concerned whether or not he will investigate the complaint.
+109. Matters falling within the Commissioner's remit include:

+- failure to register relevant interests; - failure to declare relevant interests in the course of parliamentary business including committee proceedings; - breach of the rules on financial inducements and parliamentary influence and on paid advocacy; - breach of the rules on the use of facilities and services and on financial support; and - breach by Members' staff of the Code of Conduct for Members' Staff.

+110. Matters not falling within the Commissioner's remit include:

+- policy matters or a Member's views or opinions; - the funding of political parties; - alleged breaches of the separate code governing the conduct of Government Ministers as Ministers; and - Members' non-parliamentary activities.

+111. The complaint must usually be made within four years of the conduct complained of.
+In exceptional circumstances the Commissioner may investigate conduct which occurred more than four years before a complaint is made, provided that the Sub-Committee on Lords' Conduct agrees and that it is satisfied that there is a strong public interest in the matter being investigated.

+111A.
+The complaint must also be supported by evidence sufficient to establish a prima facie case that the Code has been breached.

+112. The police and other agencies investigate allegations of criminal misconduct and the Commissioner will not investigate any related allegation of a breach of the Code while the agency is conducting its own investigation.
+The same suspension of investigation applies while related proceedings (for instance, an action for defamation) are before a court of law.

+113. Following his preliminary assessment, the Commissioner informs both the complainant and the Member concerned whether or not he will investigate the complaint.
 If he has decided that the complaint does not merit investigation, he provides the complainant with a brief explanation of his reasons for dismissing the complaint.
+The Commissioner publishes a webpage setting out basic information about a case when he has decided to investigate a complaint.